-Leaders of research groups can apply for grants for running research costs, in special cases also for apparatus, and for research assistants.
+Leaders of research groups can apply for grants for research costs, in exceptional cases also for apparatus, and for research assistants.
 Research assistants are understood to be undergraduate students who during the summer months or in addition to their studies participate in a research project and gain research experience relevant for their studies.

-Personal allowances are awarded to persons who wish to take a leave of absence from their work to be able to do full time research or who for some other reason do not have a salary.
-Persons who recently have obtained their PhD may apply for a postdoctoral scholarship.
-The purpose of a postdoctoral scholarship is to enable the grantee to further develop as a researcher.
-The postdoctoral scholarship can be awarded for a period of two to three years to a researcher who has an obvious potential to become a successful scientist.
+Research grants are awarded to persons who wish to take a leave of absence from their work to be able to do full-time research or who for some other reason do not have a salary.
+Persons who recently have obtained their PhD may apply for a postdoctoral grant.
+The purpose of a postdoctoral grant is to enable the grantee to further develop as a researcher.
+The postdoctoral grants can be awarded for a period of two to three years to a researcher who has an obvious potential to become a successful scientist.

 Grants can also be awarded for part-time research.

-The graduate student stipend can be awarded to a student who has been accepted by the university as a doctoral student.
-The grant is awarded for the time required to complete the thesis, up to four years.
-If the doctoral studies were started earlier, the grant can be awarded conditionally to a student about to graduate.
-The stipend is paid when the student has graduated and presented proof of acceptance in the doctoral program.
-The stipend is given to cover the costs of living during the study period.
+A doctoral research grant can be awarded to a doctoral researcher who has been accepted by the university as a doctoral student.
+The grants are usually awarded for three to four years.
+The grant can be awarded conditionally to a student about to graduate.
+The grant is paid when the student has graduated and presented proof of acceptance to the doctoral program.
+The grant is meant to cover the costs of living during the study period.

 Leaders of research groups may also apply for project support for a period of two to three years.
-The annual support is usually at most approximately 20 000 € and paid in annual instalments.
+The annual support is usually approximately 20 000 € and paid in annual instalments.
 A researcher who has received a multiyear grant must annually by the end of the year report the use of the research funds and the progress made.